speakeasy-api/helm-charts/charts/speakeasy-k8s/README.md

 ### Speakeasy Version
 Set values for `registry.image.tag` with the version of Speakeasy you'd like to install.

-The following is a sample overlay file for a configuration requiring ingress to be spun up by this chart and connecting to an externally managed Postgres:
+The following is a sample overlay file for a configuration that installs ingress and connects to an externally managed Postgres and BigQuery:
 ```
 registry:
   image: